PangeaBed Mattress Review

 - Free Shipping

-The PangeaBed mattress is priced reasonably at $895 for a Queen, ($820 with $75 off coupon on their site) which is a good price given the quality materials and construction used in this mattress.
+The PangeaBed mattress is priced reasonably at $895 for a Queen, (less any discounts available on their site) which is a good price given the quality materials and construction used in this mattress.

 PangeaBed set out to create a mattress different from current offerings on the market and we feel delivered on this goal.
 The use of premium Talalay latex, hypo-allergenic materials, and the use of gel foam and copper all work together to create a very good mattress at a very reasonable price.